 Gradient MSP Inc. enforces access to the supporting infrastructure through a combination of password and multi-factor authentication mechanisms to production environments.
 Password standards have been established that are enforced globally for all internal users and external users.

 The Gradient MSP platform is accessible via encrypted HTTPS sessions to ensure confidentiality and integrity of sessions.
 Gradient's products' authentication is managed through Microsoft SSO or Google SSO utilizing their underlying MFA policies.
 Authentication is also available by using a secure expiring one-time access link via email (Magic Link).

-Gradient MSP undergoes third-party audits against the AICPA Trust Services Criteria, and our SOC 3 report is available for public download.
+Gradient MSP undergoes third-party audits against the AICPA Trust Services Criteria, and our SOC 2 report is available for partners to review upon request.
 While we are audited against the Trust Services Criteria, we consider regulatory compliance to be a component of our Information Security Program and not the entirety of it.

 If there's a vulnerability in our application, we want to know about it!.
 At Gradient, we're not interested in sweeping vulnerabilities under the rug - we are interested in fixing them and we are grateful for security researchers who notify us of their findings.
 See the full information about reporting vulnerabilities to us here.

 Gradient MSP performs annual 3rd party penetration testing.
 Cobalt Labs conducts a gray box penetration test of the Gradient Web + API application to assess the risk posture and identify security issues that could negatively affect Gradient MSP's data, systems, or reputation.

 These tests manually assess the security of the application's functionality, business logic, and vulnerabilities.
 The assessment also includes a review of security controls and requirements listed in the OWASP Application Security Verification Standard (ASVS).